 Identifying the Problem

-When we look at the outcomes of a system of oppression, there is a dangerous tendency to see them as distinct events that are separate from the centuries of oppression that created and uphold them.
-For example, when people do not interrogate how ideas of what is considered ‘attractive’ and ‘desirable’ are rooted in oppression, we get strange ideas of the solution, and perhaps confuse what the problem even is.
+When we look at the outcomes of a system of oppression, there is a dangerous tendency to see them as distinct events that are separate from the centuries of oppression that created and upheld them.
+For example, when people do not interrogate how ideas of what is considered ‘attractive’ and ‘desirable’ are rooted in oppression, we get strange ideas of the solution and perhaps confused about what the problem even is.
 We see this in recruitment initiatives that claim to address a ‘beauty bias’ in hiring, or product advertisements that encourage “every Woman to feel beautiful.”
-What these initiatives don’t ask is whose perspective defines beauty?
-Or, why is it so important that Women feel beautiful, and for whom?
+What these initiatives don’t ask is whose perspective defines beauty.
+Or, why is it so important that women feel beautiful, and for whom?
 This also often shows up in diet culture, where companies push people to lose weight under the guise of ‘health’, without questioning how weight loss initiatives themselves can be unhealthy and unsustainable.
 Ultimately, advertising and marketing, as well as how we police our own and each other’s bodies, are deeply connected to systems of oppression.

 The project of sexism and racism to link fatness with laziness and unhealthiness harms everyone, but especially fat people.
 Rooted in disablism, fat people are treated as deficient and at fault for negative outcomes they may experience due to their bodies (such as health, bullying, or social isolation), rather than the environments that create these conditions.
 When people’s value is determined by the ‘productivity’ of their bodies, ‘health’ becomes a dangerous measure of one’s morals.
 The entire medical system is a nightmare to navigate for fat people, who are denied access to life-saving medicines and surgeries because doctors insist they will feel better if they just lose weight.
 The stigma is so pervasive that fat people are more likely to be denied jobs or convicted in a trial.
 There is a deep psychological impact too, with fat kids more likely to be bullied in schools.
 Additionally, at least 9% of the population worldwide will have an eating disorder in their lifetime.